What Makes a Rug Classroom-Grade?

 Classroom rugs are designed for students to sit, move, and learn comfortably.
 The surface provides enough cushioning for extended floor time during read-alouds or collaborative activities, while the backing ensures the rug stays securely in place to prevent slips and falls.

-Many classroom-grade options are also made with low-VOC or non-toxic materials, recognizing that young learners spend significant time in close contact with these surfaces.
-Anti-microbial treatments are often included to help maintain a healthier classroom environment, particularly important in spaces shared by many students.
+Many classroom-grade options are made with low-VOC or non-toxic materials, recognizing that young learners spend significant time in close contact with these surfaces.
+Anti-microbial treatments are often included to help maintain a healthier classroom environment, particularly important in spaces shared by many students throughout the day.

-From spacing to color selection, classroom rugs are created with learning outcomes in mind.
-Educational rugs might feature alphabets, numbers, maps, or designated seating spots that help with classroom management and support specific learning goals.
+From spacing to color selection, classroom rugs are created with learning outcomes in mind, not living room aesthetics.
+Educational rugs feature alphabets, numbers, maps, or designated seating spots that help with classroom management and support specific curriculum goals.

-Color choices aren't just aesthetic, they're selected to minimize visual distraction while still engaging young minds.
+Color choices are selected to minimize visual distraction while still engaging young minds.
 The size and shape options are tailored to fit standard classroom dimensions and configurations, whether you need a large gathering rug for whole-group instruction or smaller area rugs for learning centers.

 Consistency